aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/introduction-of-aspose-cells-for-net/evaluate-aspose-cells/_index.md

 {{% alert color="primary" %}}

-You can easily download an Aspose.Cells evaluation from the [NuGet Gallery](https://www.nuget.org/packages/Aspose.Cells).
+You can easily download Aspose.Cells for evaluation from the [NuGet Gallery](https://www.nuget.org/packages/Aspose.Cells).
 The evaluation download is the same as the download for the full version: the evaluation becomes licensed when you apply a license.

 {{% /alert %}}